|GoDaddy standout features|

 |Promotion||7-day free trial|

-What Are the Pros and Cons of GoDaddy Website Builder?
+What Are the Pros and Cons of GoDaddy?

 GoDaddy has the advantage of name recognition.
 It is a well-known and popular domain registrar and web hosting provider (the largest in the world in these two categories).
 So it makes sense that many people would want to use the Websites + Marketing product, which can be installed with little effort.
 The biggest strength is the ease of use, while the most significant weakness is the lack of customizability.

-- Cost: It is one of the lowest-priced choices on the market, at least for its entry-level options, with plans ranging from $9.99/month for a basic account to $29.99/month for advanced e-commerce.
-However, it is important to note that these plans go up after the first year, so be prepared to see rates increase by about 40%.
+- Cost: It is one of the lowest-priced choices on the market, at least for its entry-level options.
+However, these plans go up after the first year, so be prepared to see rates increase by about 40%.

 - Ease of use: You don’t need to know anything about coding or programming to get a site going on GoDaddy.